 The second element or factor that you need to critically analyze if you want your profile to stand out on LinkedIn is to look at your headline.

 Your headline is the information that is displayed under your LinkedIn profile name as text.

 You need to review what you have in your headline because it means getting your prospect to realize what your brand is all about and make them want to know about what you do.

-There's nothing wrong in merely stating your job title in your headline, but then, you need to know that it won't be any different from what your prospects have been seeing and will not by any means spark the curiosity that will generate those sales.
+There's nothing wrong in stating your job title in your headline, but you need to know that it won't be different from what your prospects have been seeing and will not spark the curiosity that will generate those sales.

 The good news is that you can apply the next strategy that I will be revealing to you now to make your headline appear better to your prospects.

 And this strategy is simple and easy to use, and it's this;

 Rather than use your company name and job title alone, try to include the most important keywords relevant to your brand or industry.